Frequently Asked Questions

 Yes, during the fall and spring semesters students must attend synchronous classes (via video software).
 These classes are typically held on a Tuesday/Thursday schedule from approximately 9:30am thru 3:45pm with a short 45-minute lunch break.
 Additionally, during the second year of the program, it is expected that students will create time in their schedule during the work week to complete their Practicum and Internship experiences.

 Yes, students who reside outside of Hilo should budget for four visits to Hilo to complete several in-person meetings/classes.
 Please see the Distance Education Policy for more details about travel requirements.

 Do I have to apply by the priority deadline?

-In order to receive full consideration and to be eligible for scholarships, applications must be submitted by the priority deadline.
-However, applications can be accepted until the admission cap has been reached.
+In order to receive full consideration and to be eligible for scholarships, we recommend submitting a completed application by the priority deadline.
+However, applications can be accepted until the final deadline.

 If I satisfy some, but not all of the minimum admission requirements, can I still apply and be admitted?

-I have been born and raised in a foreign country, but attended an American college and graduated from that college with a bachelor's degree.
+I was born and raised in a foreign country, but attended an American college and graduated from that college with a bachelor's degree.
 Do I still need to take TOEFL?